 CURRENTLY BASED: San Francisco, CA

-When curating this exhibition, our core mission was to amplify the career of young artists, and affectively “watch” them grow and evolve in their emerging careers.
-We had no idea what this would mean in 2019, but 2020 showed us that this would be a year to document and we continue to watch and learn from these young photographers.
+When curating this exhibition, our core mission was to amplify young artists’ careers and affectively “watch” them grow and evolve in their emerging careers.
+We had no idea what this would mean in 2019, but 2020 showed us that this would be a year to document, and we continue to watch and learn from these young photographers.

 ABOUT THE ARTISTS